tapegram/blog/README.md

 # blog
-Hello and welcome to my self-indulgent blog!
-Feel free to browse to jump into the blog posts and other content linked below.
+Hello and welcome to [my exercise in self-indulgence!](ABOUT.md)

+Feel free to browse the repo or to jump into any of the content links below!

 [An Opinionated Set of Testing Patterns](blog/an_opinionated_set_of_testing_patterns/README.md)